 The diagrams show a constant struggle by Microsoft to get into every kind of marketplace, including the Server Rooms which continue to be dominated by proprietary and free unix running on Intel, HP RISC, and IBM Power chips.

-For our IS majors, this means it makes good sense to learn about other OS along with MicroSoft Windows and Apple's Mac!
+For our IS majors, this means it makes good sense to learn about MicroSoft Windows _and_ Apple's Mac -- including the keyboard shortcuts for both.
 It makes very good sense to be skilled with Windows on a personal computer, even if you like Mac better yourself.
-Windows folks probably should cross-train on Macs. iOS, Windows, Android, and a couple flavors of unix should all be familiar to anybody heading into IT.
+Windows folks probably should cross-train on Macs to be the most useful. iOS, Android, and a couple flavors of unix like Red Hat Enterprise and Debian should all be familiar to anybody heading into IT.

 Becoming familiar with IBM zSeries is a good idea, too!
 A large percent of Fortune 100 through 1000 use IBM zSeries mainframes or iSeries mid-range.
 There are always thousands of managers looking to hire application developers and analysts for this environment.
 This is something you can do for free.

 Watch out for IBM's Mainframe Challenge in the fall.
 It is an excellent way to learn zOS, COBOL, CICS, and how to integrate Windows, Mac, or Linux with an IBM eServer zSeries mainframe.
-Getting past the first challenge gets you a Tee-Shirt, getting past the third gets you multiple job offers the next day...
+Getting past the first challenge gets you a Tee-Shirt, getting past the third can get you multiple job offers North of $70K the next day...

 The 'hardware wars' began back in the '80s as anti-trust and other legislation rendered computing into a highly competitive environment, where in the few decades prior computing was highly proprietary and organizations were usually 'locked into' the computing platform they chose because it was too expensive to try to change platforms.